alecbiela/abwd-model-viewer/README.md

 Google's `<model-viewer>` web component and is in no way affiliated with Google.

-Specifically, this package adds a new block, "3D Model Viewer", to the "Multimedia" section of the block editor which allows the user to display a 3D model in GL Transmission Format (GLTF) and adjust various parameters of its control and display.
+Specifically, this package adds a new block, "3D Model Viewer", to the "Multimedia" section of the block editor which allows the user to display a 3D model in GL Transmission Format (glTF) and adjust various parameters of its control and display.

 ## Installation
 Before attempting to install this add-on, ensure the following requirements are met:
-* Concrete5/ConcreteCMS: Version `9.3.2` or later (Note: This is the current CMS version; additional versions will be tested for backwards compatibility).
+* Concrete5/ConcreteCMS: Version `8.5.17` or later (Note: Additional versions will be tested for backwards compatibility).
-* PHP: Version `7.4.36` or later.
+* PHP: Version `7.4.0` or later.

 To install the package, perform the following steps:
 1. Copy the `abwd_model_viewer` folder into your website's `packages` folder.